ThomasHepworth/analytical-platform-iam/README.md

 Create a PR with this change (and you probably want to add it to some existing groups in this same PR - see next section).

 Ask for this PR to be reviewed, and then merge it.

+### First login

-Give it a few minutes for the AWS CodeBuild pipeline to run, then ask someone from the 'restricted admin' group to send you your AWS console password.
+Following the creation of your user (give it a few minutes for the AWS CodeBuild pipeline to run) ask someone from the 'restricted admin' group to send you your AWS console password.

 Access the AWS console here: https://analytical-platform-landing.signin.aws.amazon.com/console